+Print Name:

-Print Name: schedule.
-I hav course requiren is VITAL to my understand the Anatomy and Physiology Syllabus and had the opportunity to ask questions.
-I understand the ents and expectations.
-I understand that this information success as a vocational nurse.
-I understand that I study weekly so that this information is mastered. vocational nurs course and commit to daily study as I prepare to become and student.
-I understand that I am not just studying for I am studying for the day when I stand between my m or death.
+I have read and understand the Maternal-Neonatal Nursing Syllabus and schedule.
+I have had the opportunity to ask questions.
+I understand the course requirements and expectations.
+I understand that this information is VITAL to my success as a vocational nurse.
+I understand that I study DAILY and review weekly so that this information is mastered.

+I commit to this course and commit to daily study as I prepare to become a vocational nursing student.
+I understand that I am not just studying for exams, but that I am studying for the day when I stand between my patient and harm or death.

 Signed: Date: